-- Establish a personal and emotional connection with your audience
+- Make a personal and emotional connection with your audience

-- In some cases more reliable than an influencer (they can do mistakes that can cause negative impression about your brand)
+- In some cases, more reliable than an influencer (who may make mistakes that can leave a negative impression of your brand)

-- For small business can be budget-friendly in long-term marketing strategy
+- For small businesses, a long-term marketing strategy can be budget-friendly

-The mascot becomes an integral part and active character of your brand, it will be its face!
-Particularly today it is important to stand out from competitors in this highly competitive market, in which companies are looking for new ways to connect with their audience.
+The mascot becomes an integral part and active character of your brand, it becomes its face!
+Especially today, it is important to stand out from the competition in this highly competitive market where companies are looking for new ways to connect with their audience.

-An interesting fact is that this branding method is already widely used in Asia, like in China, Japan, Thailand etc., where mascots have been one of the main components of marketing strategies for a long time, because funny and cute characters are much more welcomed by the public of any age.
+An interesting fact is that this method of branding is already widely used in Asia, such as China, Japan, Thailand, etc., where mascots have long been one of the main components of marketing strategies, as funny and cute characters are much better received by the public of all ages.

-What keep in mind when creating your mascot
+What TO keep in mind when creating your mascot

 Creating a mascot is easier said than done.
-It is a creative process that needs time and reflection.
-You should take in consideration:
+It's a creative process that takes time and thought.
+Here's what you should consider: :

-- Will it be an object, human or animals or something else?
+- Will it be an object, a person, an animal, or something else?

-- How does it tie into your brand?
+- How does it fit with your brand?

 - Will you give it a backstory?

-The first judges of this new decision of yours should be your own audience because this strategy can also be a failure if it’s not right fitted with your target group.
-It is advisable not to throw yourself headlong with this idea and push it hard in every platform or service of your brand.
-Start showing one or more mascot ideas on your social media and study the reaction of users.
+The first instance for this new decision should be your own audience because even this strategy can fail if it does not fit your target audience.
+It is advisable not to rush headlong into this idea and push it through on every platform or service your brand offers.
+Start by showing one or more mascot ideas on your social media and observe the users' reactions.

-We at W4 couldn't resist creating our own mascot.
-We took inspiration from an internal joke in our team and one of our graphic designer members made our own dinosaur：
+At W4, we could not resist creating our own mascot.
+We got inspired by an inside joke in our team and one of our graphic designers created our own dinosaur：

-Do you want to undertake this branding marketing strategy too?
-Do you want a completely personalized mascot?
-Our graphic design team will be happy to realize it for you.
+Would you also like to use this branding marketing strategy?
+Would you like a completely personalized mascot?
+Our graphic design team will be happy to implement it for you.
 Contact us now!